Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Atomic excitations for black hole spacetime

 \subsection{Case (ii): The atom is at $X=X_{0}$}

-Here, we consider the atom is static at $X=X_0$, and the observer is using KS time $T$ to measure.
-Whole the mirror is now static on $t=0$ axis (i.e. at $X=0$) and using $r_\star/c$ as its coordinate time.
-So, the atom will encounter the virtual photons produced in the frame described by interior Schwarzschild coordinates.
+Here, we consider the atom to be static at $X= X_{0}$, and it follows the KS time $T$.
+The mirror is now at $t_{S}=0$ axis (i.e. at $X=0$) and using $r_\star/c$ as its coordinate time.
+So, the atom will encounter the photons produced in the frame described by interior Schwarzschild coordinates.
 We follow a procedure similar to the one proposed in \cite{Svidzinsky:2018jkp} and obtain the concerned photon mode as

 In the last line of the previous expression, we have used the relation of Eq. \eqref{eq:Sch-Kruskal-EF}.
-The $\Theta$ functions have been introduced as the atom is using KS time and so both future KS and past KS are accessible to the atom.
+The $\Theta$ functions have been introduced as the atom is using KS time, and so both future KS and past KS are accessible to the atom.
 Then the transition probability of the atom fixed at the KS position $X=X_{0}$, with the help of Eq. \eqref{eq:TP-gen-Sch2}, is given by